Cowboys All-Pro cornerback Trevon Diggs suffers torn ACL in practice

 “Prayers, hoping for the best," quarterback Dak Prescott told reporters after practice.
 "Simple as that.”

-Diggs, since being drafted in the second round of the 2020 draft, is tied for the league lead in interceptions with 18.
+Diggs, since being selected in the second round of the 2020 NFL Draft, is tied for the league lead in interceptions with 18.
 That included a franchise single-season record of 11 interceptions in 2021.
 The 25-year-old recorded his first pick of the season last week in the Cowboys' 30-10 win over the New York Jets.

 The 2021 All-Pro selection signed a $97 million, five-year contract extension at the start of training camp.